A source of entertainment, information, and worldwide communication – the radio has had a significant impact on the evolution of humanity.

 Over the years, other countries have considered dropping the FM broadcasting frequency, including Switzerland, and Britain.
 However, in 2018, the BBC in the UK announced that they were dropping all plans to remove FM radio broadcasts.

-According to the BBC, they believed there was no need to force millions of daily listeners to switch to digital transmission.
+According to the BBC, they believed there was no need to force millions of daily listeners to switch to digital radio transmission.
 Instead, the BBC believe that FM can continue to exist as part of a hybrid future, where they live alongside DAB frequencies and internet-based shows.

 The director of BBC radio, Bob Shennan is taking steps to protect the longevity of FM radio.
 He has urged broadcasters to work to ensure the survival of the media, stating that switching off analogue broadcasting could restrict listener choices.

 With thousands of radio stations continuing to broadcast around the world today, the history of FM radio isn’t over yet.
-The FM radio frequency is crucial for everything from entertainment, to space communications.
+The FM frequency is crucial for everything from entertainment, to space communications.

 If Edwin Armstrong hadn’t taken his life in a fit of frustration, he might have lived long enough to see the impact his invention had.